wimulkeman/My-Notes/Machine learning/Machine Learning Dictionary.md

 An array of numbers where each element is identified by a single index.

 # W

+## Weights

+Weights are used within neural networks to derive the possibility of what a objects class could be.

+When the weight is positive, it afirms the change of a object being of a certain class.
+When the weight is negative, it is evidence against being from that class.

 # X
 # Y
 # Z